When will I select my housing assignment?

 - Electrical fixtures such as ceiling fans or track lighting

 We also have a few rules to help protect the room and walls from interior decorators who get carried away —

-- Posters should be hung with white “plastic tack.”
-No tape, nails or tacks can be used on the walls.
+- Posters should be hung with push pins or white sticky tack.
+No tape or nails can be used on the walls.

 What if I need to remain on campus during a holiday break?

 Sometimes it’s impossible or impractical for our students to travel home during breaks.
 Residence halls and apartments are open over spring and fall breaks as well as the Thanksgiving holiday.
 There are fewer staff members around, but security staff keep their regular schedules.
 Residence halls are closed between the fall and spring semesters (during the Winter Break), If you need to stay on campus during this break, you will need to complete the Winter Stay Request Form.
 Please note, this form is available beginning in November each year.

 - Bryan Mall Circle ATM Bank: Bank of America ATM; Founders Credit Union ATM, beside Byrnes Hall

 - Hendrix Student Center: Founders Credit Union ATM located to the right of the main entrance to the Eastside Food Court

 - McCabe and Holmes: BB&T, Founders, PNC and Suntrust